OceanGlidersCommunity/Oxygen_SOP/_sources/CONTRIBUTING.md

 - concrete suggestions i.e. related to correction of methods

 ## How to contribute
+Please read our [Code of Conduct](add link when final) before contributing.

 You can contribute in two ways: [Case 1](https://github.com/OceanGlidersCommunity/Oxygen_SOP/blob/main/CONTRIBUTING.md#case-1-comment-by-opening-an-issue) - opening an issue, [Case 2](https://github.com/OceanGlidersCommunity/Oxygen_SOP/blob/main/CONTRIBUTING.md#case-2-suggest-a-concrete-modification-via-a-pull-request) - creating a pull request

 1. Log into your Github account